-Transport Scotland and CH2M - Fairhurst Joint Venture are working closely with Loch Lomond and the Trossachs National Park, Argyll and Bute Council, Scottish Natural Heritage, Scottish Environment Protection Agency, Network Rail, community councils and others in undertaking the study.
+Transport Scotland and CH2M Fairhurst Joint Venture are working closely with Loch Lomond and The Trossachs National Park, Argyll and Bute Council, Nature Scot, Scottish Environment Protection Agency, Network Rail, community councils and other key stakeholders in undertaking the study.

 We are also talking to groups representing all users of the A82.

-A drive through video of the stretch of the A82 between Tarbet and Inverarnan can be viewed on YouTube. and a computer generated 3D fly through can also be seen on YouTube.
+A drive through video and a computer generated 3D fly through of the existing route are available on YouTube.